acode/FunctionScript/README.md

 developers interface with nested relational data, FaaSlang does the same for FaaS resources.

-FaaSlang is the result of tens of thousands of FaaS deployments across cloud service providers and the need to standardize our ability to organize and communicate with these functions.

 The current working draft of the FaaSlang specification is more akin to a query language and protocol rather than a Turing-complete programming language.